 We will be working in residence at Towner Eastbourne during the Wertheim exhibitions, sharing our research processes, and inviting visitors to become active researchers.
 We will reveal our findings through a new publication launched in September 2022 at a discussion event, which will focus on issues around gender imbalance and the underrepresentation of women artists in collections.

 The current project, funded by Arts Council National Lottery Project Grants, will connect with Towner’s upcoming exhibitions around gallerist and collector Lucy Wertheim.

-Obscure Secure is a project initiated by artists Claudia Böse, Hayley Field and Jacqueline Utley.
-They started their collaborative work in 2012 initially to share ideas around process.
+The project Obscure Secure was initiated by artists Claudia Böse, Hayley Field and Jacqueline Utley.

 Hayley Field paints in response to observations, memories and events.
 Her work emerges through a prolonged process and considerable re-working, often surfacing isolated figures and shapes.
 Her collaborative practice has allowed her to share her interest in process through an exploration of other women artists practice.
 She has worked extensively in participatory arts.

 Hayley Field, Victoria Road, oil on board, 20 x 20cm, 2014

 Jacqueline Utley mostly makes small scale figurative paintings – her most recent paintings work with narrative and evolve from a multiple of references and sources these include , women’s lives, autobiographical, feminism, the everyday and non-hierarchal space.
 Alongside a practice based research enquiry looking at women painters and their lack of representation in art history.